 He built them how he’d want them to be built.
 Created for the user to use and abuse for a long long…long time without disappointment.
 Mr. Lentz chose the finest materials – solid brass hardware, full-grain vegetable tanned leather from the oldest and best U.S. Tannery, hand-made leather conditioners with all-natural materials.
 He built his own products from the ground up, designing, cutting, dyeing, oiling, waxing, assembling, branding, stamping, riveting, and buffing until each one was just the way it ought to be.
 In fact – this is still the case today as each piece is made to order for that specific person.
 You see, a craft built on passion is a craft sure to succeed.

-Mr. Lentz has since moved to the dusty and arid lands of the Desert Southwest where he continues to build his fine and rugged leather goods piece by piece.
+Mr. Lentz has since moved throughout the dusty and arid lands of the Desert Southwest and on to the Northern Frontier where he continues to build his fine and rugged leather goods piece by piece.

-Hello!
-I create and design functional items out of the highest-grade U.S. full grain leather.
+Howdy, I create and design functional items out of the highest-grade U.S. full grain leather.
 I have always been a creator – influenced largely by not wanting to fall into the black hole of uncreativity that is the majority of the working world in this country.
 My aim has always been to find beauty and share it with others.
-I enjoy evenings in the deserts of the Southwest where I sit in my workshop, making leather wallets, bags, cases and anything else my mind does fancy, all while blasting 90’s electronic dance music… followed by a good country song or two.
+I enjoy evenings in the countryside of the Northern Frontier where I sit in my workshop, making leather wallets, bags, cases and anything else my mind does fancy.

 Mr. Lentz in the Media